Public Transport in Prague

 Lítačka should not be mistaken for a pre-paid time ticket.
 It is an electronic ticket which is issued by the Municipal Authority in the centre of Prague on Jungmannova Street.
 The price for issuing Lítačka is between 50 CZK and 200 CZK for an express service.
 All types of tickets can be uploaded onto Lítačka and are available for purchase in DPP branches or on the Prague Public Transport Company e-shop.

 Prague Card: Prague passport for tourists

-Prague Card is designed mainly for tourists who wish to travel in Prague easily and visit the city’s renowned historical monuments.
+Prague Visitor Pass is designed mainly for tourists who wish to travel in Prague easily and visit the city’s renowned historical monuments.
 The Card offers the choice of a valid 2-day, 3-day or 4-day option.
 A less expensive version is available for children and students only.
 The Prague Card allows tourists to use all lines without buying additional tickets.

 Prague Card also includes:

 - Airport Express (bus to the airport)